haskell/hackage-security/README.md

 #### Interaction with the index tarball

 According to the official specification we should have a file `snapshot.json`, signed with the snapshot key, which lists the hashes of _all_ metadata files in the repo.
-In Hackage however we have the index tarball, which _contains_ all metadata files in the repo (that is, it contains all the `.cabal` files, but it also contains all the `targets.json` files).
+In Hackage however we have the index tarball, which _contains_ most of the metadata files in the repo (that is, it contains all the `.cabal` files, but it also contains all the `targets.json` files).
 The only thing that is missing from the index tarball, compared to the `snapshot.json` file from the TUF spec, is the version, expiry time, and signatures.
 Therefore our `snapshot.json` looks like

 ``` javascript
 { "signed" : {